xorcat/crikeyconctf/index.md

 Having said that, we will have prizes, donated by our awesome sponsors PenTestLabs and OzHack.
 We give away prizes and trophys to the top 3 teams, but also give away random prizes throughout the CTF.
 Basically we will pick a point during the game, watch the log for incoming correct flags and the next team to submit, wins the prize.
 This means, ANYONE can win a prize, just by playing the CTF.

+Prizes for this year include:
+* 3 & 6 month vouchers from the awesome [PenTesterLab](https://pentesterlab.com/) (Also come get a free sticker from the CTF table)
+* Various hacker tools from our sponsor since our first ever CTF [OZHack](https://ozhack.com/)
+* Tickets to the inaugural [BSidesBrisbane](https://bsidesbrisbane.com/)
+* Tickets to NEXT years CrikeyCon (Oh god, we can't be considering that yet can we?)
+* The most AWESOME of trophies to compete againest last years Chicken, Cheerleaders and ...was it darts or snooker players trophies.

 ### I've NEVER played a CTF before, but keen to play, what will i need?
 Awesome, this CTF is for you.
 The main thing you'll need is a laptop.
 The scoreboard and most of the challenges should be accessible on a mobile phone, but you may need certain tools to solve challenges you'll probably need a laptop to run.
 We suggest you either run Kali Linux on your laptop, or run it in a Virtual Machine on your laptop.
 It has the majority of the tools you'll need.
 If you've never set this up before, come see a member of the CTF crew and we should be able to help you get setup.